CyberSource/cybersource-rest-client-node/docs/PaymentInstrumentApi.md

 var apiInstance = new CyberSource.PaymentInstrumentApi();

-var profileId = "profileId_example"; // String | The id of a profile containing user specific TMS configuration.
+var paymentInstrumentTokenId = "paymentInstrumentTokenId_example"; // String | The TokenId of a payment instrument.

+var opts = {
-var tokenId = "tokenId_example"; // String | The TokenId of a Payment Instrument.
+  'profileId': "profileId_example" // String | The id of a profile containing user specific TMS configuration.
+};

 var callback = function(error, data, response) {
   if (error) {